christroutner/ssh-tunnel-client-server/README.md

 # Server specific settings
-export SERVER_IP=5.161.134.113  # Replace with your server's IP export SERVER_SSH_PORT=2222     # Host port where container SSH is exposed export SERVER_RESET_CHECK_PORT=4200
+export SERVER_IP=5.161.134.113  # Replace with your server's IP export SERVER_SSH_PORT=2222     # Host port where container SSH is exposed export SERVER_USER=safeuser     # Username on server (use 'safeuser' for Docker setup, or your username for direct/non-Docker setup) export SERVER_RESET_CHECK_PORT=4200

 # Additional ports to forward (optional)